MengLeZhang/matching-causality-course/docs/slides1.md

 # Course focus

-This course focuses on:

-1. The effects of causes not causes of effect
+- 1. The effects of causes not causes of effect

-"Does school quality affect pupil performance"
+  - "Does school quality affect pupil performance"

-not "Can the inequalities in pupil performance be explained by school quality"
+  - not "Can the inequalities in pupil performance be explained by school quality"

-2. One type of design -- cases where all confounding is observed
+- 2. One type of design -- cases where all confounding is observed

-3. One definition of causality (counterfactuals)
+- 3. One definition of causality (counterfactuals)

-Just manage your expectations

 # Set up

 1. What is causal inference and lingo (30 min)
-2. 15 min break + setup your computers
+2. 15 min task / break
-3. Explaining matching and the example data (30 min)
+3. Explaining matching using MatchIt (30 min)
-4. 15 min break + run scripts
+4. 15 min task / break
 5. Matching using MatchIt in R (30 min)
 6. 30 min exercise: NSW data
 7. Wrap up (30 min)